Azure/azure-batch-software-entitlement/docs/walk-through.md

 ![Component integration in the cloud](../img/walk-through-in-cloud.png)

-When working on-premise, the Software Entitlement Service SDK substitutes for the components available only in the cloud:
+During development, it is important to be able to test locally.
+The Software Entitlement Service SDK enabless this by providing substitutes for the components normally available only in the cloud:

 ![Component integration for dev test](../img/walk-through-dev-test.png)